pjn51/brainweb-2/Topics/cloud computing.md

 # Cloud Computing
-`TAGS:`

 ---
-# Introduction
-Relevant to the fields of [[data science]] and [[data engineering]], cloud computing is the practice of using non-local resources to complete computing tasks or to store data.
+Relevant to the fields of [[data science]] and [[data engineering]], cloud computing is the practice of using non-local resources to complete computing tasks or to store [[data]].

-[[Cloud computing centralizes compute resources]], transforming individual firms from owners to renters of compute power.
+[[The cloud centralizes compute resources]], transforming individual firms from owners to renters of compute power.

 There are four categories of cloud computing services.